Cujo

 Review:

 We start this off seeing a dog chase after a rabbit.
 This is of course Cujo.
 He chases it until it goes into a small opening of a cave.
-Inside, he barks which wakes up some bats with one of them biting it on its nose.
-It flees back home.
+Inside, his barks wake up bats with one of them biting it on its nose.
+This forces him to retreat back home.

-At home, Tad at night is afraid of a monster in his closet.
-His father tries to convince him there’s nothing there, but he won’t hear anything of it.
-Vic then has to come up with words to recite before bed to ensure that his son feels comfortable enough.
+That night we see Tad is afraid of a monster in his closet.
+His father tries to convince him there’s nothing there, but he won’t hear it.
+Vic then has to come up with words to recite before bed to put him at ease.

 Vic is having trouble with his car and tries to take it to the local mechanic.
-The man is quite busy and the local mailman advises him there’s someone else named Joe Camber (Ed Lauter) who can help him and won’t rob him blind to do it.
+The man is busy and the local mailman advises him there’s someone else named Joe Camber (Ed Lauter) who can help him.
+It also seems like he will do better work and won’t rob him blind to do it.
 Vic takes the family out there and meets Joe.
 He agrees to help while Donna briefly meets his wife Charity (Kaiulani Lee) and son Brett (Billy Jayne).
-Tad is terrified when Cujo walks up, but Brett shows him that he’s friendly.
+Tad and Donna are terrified when Cujo walks up, but Brett shows him that he’s friendly.

-Cujo is getting sicker and sicker from that bite.
+There’s an issue here.
+The bite on Cujo’s nose is infected and is getting worse.
 Loud sounds start to bother him and he tries to get away.
 Charity ends up winning the lottery and buys something for Joe.
-He isn’t appreciative and in return, she asks to take Brett to visit her sister.
+He isn’t appreciative until he learns why she did it.
+In return, she asks to take Brett to visit her sister.
 There’s something uneasy about this interaction, but he agrees.
 Joe and his friend Gary Pervier (Mills Watson) plan something while Joe’s family is gone.
 The problem though is that Cujo has gone full rabid and attacks.

-Donna’s car pretty much goes out and Vic has to leave town with a crisis on his account at work.
+Donna’s car then starts to act up.
+Vic must leave town with a crisis on his account at work.
 He tells her to take it out to Joe’s.
-When she does, it becomes a nightmare when the car dies and there’s this large dog waiting.
+There’s another issue here.
+Vic discovers the truth about her affair.
+Things are uneasy when he leaves.
+She and Tad are in for something even more terrifying.
+It becomes a nightmare when the car dies and there’s this large dog stalking them.

-To get back to my experience with this movie, I think I saw it before I got around to reading this book.
-It was intriguing as this movie does a pretty good job at incorporating a lot from the source into this movie.
-It has been some time since I last read it and really the only thing I remember are the endings being different.
-I know King has went on to say that he prefers the ending here, where now that I’m older and can understand things a bit better, I think he might be right how things play out.
+That is where I’ll leave my recap and introduction to the characters.
+I’m almost positive I saw this before reading this book.
+It was intriguing as this movie does a good job at incorporating most of its elements from the source.
+It has been a long time since I read it.
+Really the only thing I remember are the endings being different.
+I believe I heard that King has gone on to say that he prefers what the film does and I agree.

-Really the only issues I have with the story are some of the things that play with Tad.
-Jaime and I watched this so when he starts to have seizures, I asked if this was possible.
+With this set up, the only issue I have with the story is something that they have Tad do.
+Jaime and I watched this when he started to have seizures.
+Since she works in the medical field, I inquired if this was possible.
 She didn’t think so unless he has a history of them which isn’t established.
-He’s really just experiencing dehydration due to having very little water and being trapped in a hot car.
-I think the concept is genius though, as cars amplify heat with their set up.
+He’s experiencing dehydration due to having very little water and being trapped in a hot car.
+This isn’t necessarily an issue.
+They show that this hot car amplifying the heat is making their situation worse.